ThinkAviation

 Pro Tip: every time you look up a FAR, tab it.
 Over time you will get to know the FAR’s inside and out.

 When you buy a new copy spend an hour and transfer the tabs from the old to the new and re-read the regulation you tabbed/highlighted.
-This will give you the change to see the regulations every year.
+This will give you the chance to see the regulations every year.

 Weather Flying